karimb/PokerPad/Readme.md

 Note that, in order to work with iPoker, the chat window of the iPoker client neeeds to be maximised.
 Also make sure the Widget Bar is NOT activated (Settings > Widgets > Show Widget Bar unticked).

 ## Credit and Support
 PokerPad was originally developed by Xander.
-The current maintainer is github's karimb.
+There is no official passing of the baton, but the only known regular maintainer is github's karimb.

 Issues can be reported through github at: https://github.com/karimb/PokerPad/issues
-or by emailing Karim at: karim (at) eml (dot) cc